-The Compensation Committee, which among other things administers the Company's equity compensation and incentive plans, believes that one important goal of the executive compensation program should be to provide executives and key employees who have significant responsibility for the management, growth and future success of the Company with an opportunity to increase their ownership and potentially gain financially from the Company's stock price increases.
+The Compensation Committee believes that one important goal of the executive compensation program should be to provide executives and key employees who have significant responsibility for the management, growth and future success of Alexion with an opportunity to increase their ownership and potentially gain financially from Alexion's stock price increases.
 This approach ensures that the best interests of the stockholders, executives and employees will be closely aligned.
-Therefore, executive officers and other employees of the Company are granted from time to time stock options, giving them a right to purchase shares of the Company's Common Stock at a specified price in the future, and restricted stock, entitling them to receive shares of the Company's Common Stock after predetermined periods of service to the Company and/or after achievement of predetermined milestone events for the Company.
+Therefore, executive officers and other employees of Alexion and its subsidiaries are granted from time to time stock options, giving them a right to purchase shares of Alexion's common stock at a specified price in the future, and restricted stock and restricted stock units, entitling them to receive shares of Alexion's common stock after predetermined periods of service to Alexion and/or after achievement of predetermined milestone events for Alexion.
+To date, restricted stock units have been awarded only to employees outside the U.S. and we expect this practice to continue.

-The grant of options and restricted stock is based primarily on executives or employee's contribution and potential contribution to the Company's growth and financial results.
-In determining the size of option and restricted stock grants, the Compensation Committee considers the number of options and shares of restricted stock owned by such executive or employee, the number of options and shares of restricted stock previously granted and currently outstanding, and the aggregate size of the current option and restricted stock grants.
-As is the case when the amount of base salary is determined, when granting options and restricted stock, a review of all of the executives compensation is conducted to ensure that an executive's total compensation conforms to our overall philosophy and objectives.
+The grant of options and restricted stock awards is based primarily on an executive's or an employee's contribution and potential contribution to Alexion's growth and financial results.
+In determining the size of option and restricted stock grants, the Compensation Committee considers the number of options, shares of restricted stock and restricted stock units previously granted and currently outstanding, the cost to the Company of previously granted and proposed awards, the value of such proposed awards to the recipients, and the peer group data.
+As is the case when the amount of base salary and annual cash incentive is determined, when granting options and restricted stock awards, a review of all of the executive's compensation is conducted to ensure that an executive's total compensation conforms to our overall philosophy and objectives.

-Options are granted with an exercise price equal to the fair market value of the Company's Common Stock on the date of grant and, accordingly, will only have value if the Company's stock price increases.
-Generally, grants of options and restricted stock vest over four years and the individual must be employed by the Company as an employee or consultant for such options and restricted stock to vest.
-The Company's option grant rate in fiscal 2006 is substantially higher than in the preceding years due to the rapid expansion of the employee population as a result of preparations for the potential commercialization of our lead product candidate SolirisTM (eculizumab).
-We do not expect the grant rate to continue to increase at the same rate after expansion of the employee population is complete.
+Options are granted with an exercise price equal to the fair market value of Alexion's common stock on the date of grant and, accordingly, will only have value if Alexion's stock price increases.
+Generally, grants of options and restricted stock awards vest over four years and the individual must be employed by Alexion as an employee or consultant for such options and restricted stock to vest.
+The Compensation Committee believes that conditioning these awards on employment also serves as a valuable retention tool.